rainbow falls in jones gap state park

 Okay so first things first.
 Jones Gap State Park is a relatively small park.
 And they have one parking lot for day-time visitors.
 When the lot is full, it’s full.
 You’ll be turned away.
 So you’ll need to do some pre-planning if you are heading to Jones Gap.

-First, if you are going on a Friday, Saturday, or Sunday, check to see if you need to make a reservation.
-This is basically a $5 parking registration and is in addition to the normal admission fee to the park.
-AND you’ll need to make the reservation 48 hours in advance.
+First, if you are going on a Saturday or a Sunday or a holiday, you will need to make a parking reservation.
+This is a $5 parking fee and is in addition to the normal admission fee to the park.
+AND you’ll need to make the reservation 24 hours in advance.

 dog at rainbow falls

-To check if a reservation is needed, go to the Jones Gap website and look for a Travel Advisory (left sidebar on desktop or near the top on mobile).
+To check if a reservation is needed, go to the Jones Gap website and look for the Park Advisory section (left on desktop, top on mobile).
 It’s big and orange/red.
-You should be able to see it right away.
-In that advisory a document will be linked with all the details and information on how to register.
+A linked document will be in that section with all the details and information on how to register.

 Like most South Carolina State Parks, there is an admission fee.
 And you can pay this at the drop box (you’ll need exact cash) or at the Ranger Station/Gift Shop in the park.